All photography studios in the UK are currently closed as we do the right thing and stay home and save lives during Lockdown #3.

 When positioning baby close to the window, make sure the light is coming from the side or towards the top of the baby's head.

 Always have another adult present to be close to baby while taking photos with siblings.
 Start with low expectations - they may not cooperate and that's ok.
-If they lose patience, rather try those photos another time.
+If they lose patience, try those photos again another time.

-Pets and siblings should never be photographed with a newborn without another adult right there to keep an eye (and hand!) on baby.
+Pets and siblings should never be photographed with a newborn baby without another adult right there to keep an eye (and hand!) on baby.
 When you are taking photos above baby with a camera, always wear the camera strap around your neck.

 Listen for baby's cues.
 Your little one may start to tell you they have had enough.
 And pace yourself - you just had a baby and will need rest!
 If you need to break it up over a few days, that's OK!

 Take loads of images so you can choose the best of the best.
 To edit on your phone, try Snapseed or Photoshop Express apps.
-They let you adjust things like brightness and contrast, crop your photos and do use simple tools to soften baby skin and remove marks.
+They let you adjust things like brightness and contrast, crop your photos and use simple tools to soften baby skin and remove marks.

 Natural Overhead Images